dotnet/maui-samples/README.md

     dotnet build HelloiOS -t:Run

+## iOS F#

+Prerequisites:

+* Xcode 12.4.
+Earlier versions won't work.

+To build the iOS project:

+    dotnet build HelloiOSFSharp

+To launch the iOS project on a simulator:

+    dotnet build HelloiOSFSharp -t:Run

 ## .NET MAUI

 To launch the .NET MAUI project, you will need to specify a `$(TargetFramework)` via the `-f` switch: